software-next/tactigon-shapes/README.md

 ![Code_0JguwTxnH2](https://github.com/user-attachments/assets/18b8e6d9-e264-4730-bd16-f29607859186)

 ## Create Virtual Environment
-It is recommended to create a dedicated Python virtual environment and install the packages into the virtual environment:
+It is recommended to create a dedicated Python virtual environment and install the packages into it.

 To create a virtual environment, run the following code.
 ```